-- (n)(m) Council will thoroughly review and evaluate any complete application for an Official Plan amendment to permit a new or expanded mineral aggregate operation.
-As deemed appropriate by Council, any or all materials provided in support of any such amendment will be peer reviewed, at the applicant's expense, by suitably qualified experts to determine, among other things, their technical validity and compliance with applicable standards and requirements. - (e)(n) Council will proceed with the required amendment to this Plan only when the applicant has satisfactorily demonstrated that the proposal will not have any negative impacts.
+(m) Council will throughly review and evaluate any complete application for an Official Plan amendment to permit a new or expanded mineral aggregate operation.
+As deemed appropriate by Council, any or all materials provided in support of any such amendment will be peer reviewed, at the applicant's expense, by suitably qualified experts to determine, among other things, their technical validity and compliance with applicable standards and requirements.

+- (n) Council will proceed with the required amendment to this Plan only when the applicant has satisfactorily demonstrated that the proposal will not have any negative impacts.
 The applicant also shall have entered into an agreement with the Township to protect all nearby private wells and, if there is any loss of quantity or quality of water, to be responsible for either restoring those wells to their original working conditions or replacing them.
-In addition, the applicant must have complied with all of the applicable requirements of section 7.13 for a complete application and must have documented or fulfilled the following:

-- i That the application complies with all of the applicable policies of this Plan; - That the municipal planning related components of the material required for a license application under the Aggregate Resources Act is provided to the Township; - That all environmental studies, as required by this Plan and all relevant plans, policies, legislation, regulations and guidelines, have been completed and that these studies clearly demonstrate that there will be no negative impacts on significant natural heritage features and areas or on the associated ecological functions; - iv That all water resource related studies, as required by this Plan and all relevant plans, policies, legislation, regulations, and guidelines, have been completed and that these studies clearly document that wells, vulnerable groundwater and surface water, sensitive surface water and groundwater features, and their hydrologic functions will be protected or improved; - v That the applicant has entered into an agreement to undertake any required groundwater, environmental or other monitoring program required by the municipality. or any other agency having jurisdiction, with the results of any such monitoring undertaken for other agencies to be provided to the municipality; - vi That there is compliance with the haul route related policies of subsection (q) of this section including the requirement to provide a Traffic Impact Study and that, where necessary, the applicant has entered into the required agreement concerning funding for related road improvements and other matters; - vii That the applicant has entered into any required operational agreement with the Township in accordance with the policies of subsection (s) of this section; - viii That provincial guidelines for noise and vibration levels will be met with the land use planning aspects of any related mitigation measures being acceptable to the municipality; - ix That dust and any other air emissions will be mitigated on-site to the extent feasible, through with the land use planning aspects of any related
+In addition, the applicant must have complied with all of the applicable requirements of section 7.13 for a complete application and must have documented or fulfilled the following: - i That the application complies with all of the applicable policies of this Plan; - ii That the municipal planning related components of the material required for a license application under the Aggregate Resources Act is provided to the Township; - That all environmental studies, as required by this Plan and all relevant plans, policies, legislation, regulations and guidelines, have been completed and that these studies clearly demonstrate that there will be no negative impacts on significant natural heritage features and areas or on the associated ecological functions; - That all water resource related studies, as required by this Plan and all relevant plans, policies, legislation, regulations, and guidelines, have been completed and that these studies clearly document that wells, vulnerable groundwater and surface water, sensitive surface water and groundwater features, and their hydrologic functions will be protected or improved; - v That the applicant has entered into an agreement to undertake any required groundwater, environmental or other monitoring program required by the municipality; - vi That there is compliance with the haul route related policies of subsection (q) of this section including the requirement to provide a Traffic Impact Study and that, where necessary, the applicant has entered into the required agreement concerning funding for related road improvements and other matters; - vii That the applicant has entered into any required operational agreement with the Township in accordance with the policies of subsection (s) of this section;

-- mitigation measures, such as the siting of buildings or the implementation of required setbacks through the Zoning By-law, being acceptable to the municipality; - x That any other studies or documentation required to address specific aspects of a site or application have been satisfactorily completed; - xi That the rehabilitation will be progressive, will minimize the extent of the disturbed area in accordance with the policies of subsection (r) of this section, and will comply with other applicable policies of this Plan such as those in subsection (i) of this section; - xii That the proposaled site and operational plans minimize impacts on surrounding land uses and views by means such as screening, phasing and the direction of extraction; and, - xiii That all issues and concerns arising from the municipal and Provincial review and evaluation process have been addressed to the satisfaction of the Township and all approval authorities.
+- viii That provincial guidelines for noise and vibration levels will be met with the land use planning aspects of any related mitigation measures being acceptable to the municipality; - ix That dust and any other air emissions will be mitigated on-site to the extent feasible, through land use planning, such as the implementation of required setbacks through the Zoning By-law, being acceptable to the municipality; - x That any other studies or documentation required to address specific aspects of a site or application have been satisfactorily completed; - xi That the rehabilitation will be progressive, will minimize the extent of the disturbed area in accordance with the policies of subsection (r) of this section, and will comply with other applicable policies of this Plan such as those in subsection (j) of this section; - xii That the proposal minimize impacts on surrounding land uses and views by means such as screening, phasing and the direction of extraction; and, - xiii That all issues and concerns arising from the municipal review and evaluation process have been addressed to the satisfaction of the Township.